tatelax/tatelax.github.io/_posts/2021-10-12-ci-cd-in-unity.md

 I'm also using 7zip to zip up the archive which gets sent back to the Jenkins host on line 47.

 Jenkinsfiles have their own syntax that you can use to do a lot of neat things.
 [Here's a link to the documentation](https://www.jenkins.io/doc/book/pipeline/syntax/).

+At this point, everything should be configured.
+When you commit to your branch, Jenkins should detect the change and notify the agent to start building from the latest commit on that branch.
+The agent will clone the repo and execute all of the steps specified in your Jenkinsfile.